mkstratos/detectable_climate/README.md

 ## About
-This investigation was set to improve the usability of non bit-for-bit testing in the E3SM Earth system model primarily by reducing the number of false positive tests (e.g. a statstical type I error where the test claims two ensembles have different simulated climates when in fact they are not)
+This investigation was set to improve the usability of non bit-for-bit testing in the E3SM Earth system model primarily by reducing the number of false positive tests (i.e. a statistical type I error where the test claims two ensembles have different simulated climates when in fact they are not)